SanteonNL/shared-care-planning/input/pagecontent/workflow.md

 ### Workflow in Shared Care Planning

 In Shared Care Planning, an advanced FHIR workflow pattern is used to cover all requirements for a generic workflow process between organizations.
 The process is based on [FHIR workflow pattern F](https://hl7.org/fhir/R4/workflow-management.html#optionf), but SCP nodes can also use pattern [G](https://hl7.org/fhir/R4/workflow-management.html#optiong) or [H](https://hl7.org/fhir/R4/workflow-management.html#optionh) depending on the capabilities of their healthcare systems.
 The main difference between these 3 patterns (F, G and H) is the location of the Task; it can be stored at the requester, performer or at a third party (broker).
 For example; if you'd want to create a request, but your EHR does not support it, you may choose to create a Task at the performer (and thus following pattern [G](https://hl7.org/fhir/R4/workflow-management.html#optiong) in stead of [F](https://hl7.org/fhir/R4/workflow-management.html#optionf)).
-SCP uses [notifications](./notification.md) in between nodes.
+SCP uses [notifications](./notification.md) in between nodes to provide quick feedback/updates in initial phase of a Task (creation to acceptance/rejectance).

-Basic workflow:

-Creation of Task on requester's system
+#### Task workflow Option F: Creation of Task on requester's system
 <div>
 {% include workflow-base-f.svg %}
 </div>

-Creation of Task on performer's system
+#### Task workflow Option G: Creation of Task on performer's system
 <div>
 {% include workflow-base-g.svg %}
 </div>